 If however, you want to create meals from whatever you’ve got in the cupboard/fridge at the time you’re cooking, and you’re happy to start off with one idea and allow your cooking to take you along to another, then this is the place for you.

-If you look forward to cooking even when the cupboards are almost empty, because you know you can just throw a few things together, then you know you’re on the right path!
+If you look forward to cooking even when the cupboards are almost empty, because you’re happy to throw a few things together, then this site could be the right path for you!

 Why Gluten Free?

-If you don’t have a problem with gluten, feel free to substitute the gram/chickpea flour (for example) for regular wheat flour.
-In some recipes, the wheat flour does taste better (in my opinion) whereas in others, the gram flour is the best choice.
+If you don’t have a problem with gluten, and you want to use normal flour, feel free to substitute the gram/chickpea flour (for example) for regular wheat flour.
+In some recipes, the wheat flour might taste better whereas in others, the gram flour is the best choice.

 For example, for making burgers or vegan balls, I would choose the gram/chickpea flour over wheat flour any day.
 It’s that gram flour that gives the dish its characteristics and flavour.
-Yet for a pizza base, wheat flour makes life much easier.
+Yet for a pizza base, using wheat flour could make your life easier.

-I hope that the recipes shared here will help to inspire you with a new way of eating, or bring you a new dish to create or maybe introduce you to new ingredients or whatever.
+I hope that the recipes shared here will help to inspire you with a new way of eating, or bring you a new dish or maybe introduce you to new ingredients, or whatever.
 But of course there might be things that don’t turn out the way you would like.

-If you follow one of our recipes and are not happy with the results, please share your feedback with me so that I can continually improve our recipes.
+If you follow one of my recipes and are not happy with the results, please share your feedback with me so that I can continually improve my recipes.